NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 Quotes are not necessary if the value consists of one single word.

-* Example: Find all cases with primary site is brain and data type is copy number variation:
+* Example: Find all cases with primary site is brain and data type is copy number segment:

-	cases.project.primary_site = Brain and files.data_type = "Copy number variation"
+		cases.primary_site = Brain and files.data_type = "Copy Number Segment"

 ### Age at Diagnosis - Unit in Days